wouter-heerwegh/screenbot/README.md

 python screenbot.py
 ```

+If you want to save the slack token and channel, run the script/executable in administrator mode.
+This is because it needs access to set the token and channel as environment variables.

-This bot posts a picture when pressing the 'print screen' button and exits when escape is pressed.
+This bot posts a picture when pressing the 'print screen' button and exits when 'escape' is pressed.